ansys/pyaedt/doc/source/Resources/Code_Guidelines.rst

    temp2 = 46
    new_temp_k = ((temp2 - 32) * (5 / 9)) + 273.15

-Instead, write a simple method that converts Fahrenheit to Celsius:
+Instead, write a simple method that converts Fahrenheit to Kelvin:

 .. code:: python